DanielSon721/Why-I-Love-Cybersecurity/README.md

 Recently, when the calendar struck July, the mosquitoes began spawning in to ruin my evening trail runs.

 It’s my first run back after a break, and I can’t help but notice the buzzing around my ears, that THWACK on my cheek from a bug flying into it.
-The mosquitoes are malcicious hackers trying to exploit my bodies resources.
+The mosquitoes are malicious hackers trying to exploit my bodies resources.

 I’m sick of it.
 You know what I do?
 I don’t back down and give up on running.
 I say bring it on.